heroku/legacy-cli/README.md

     Could not find an existing public key.
     Would you like to generate one?
 [Yn]
     Generating new SSH public key.
-    Uploading ssh public key /Users/adam/.ssh/id_rsa.pub
+    Uploading SSH public key /Users/adam/.ssh/id_rsa.pub

-Press enter at the prompt to upload your existing `ssh` key or create a new one, used for pushing code later on.
+Press enter at the prompt to upload your existing `SSH` key or create a new one, used for pushing code later on.

 API
 ---